Global Communications and Computing

 Firstly we will look at the two changes required because we are using a SSD

 The changes that are described here are desirable for all disk drives and I have already implemented them on all my systems.
 They are even more important when it comes to SSDs.
 A primary way to reduce disk access is to reduce the use of Swap Space which is the area on a hard disk which is part of the Virtual Memory of your machine, which is then a combination of accessible physical memory (RAM) and the Swap space.
 Swap space temporarily holds memory pages that are inactive.
 Swap space is used when your system decides that it needs physical memory for active processes and there is insufficient unused physical memory available.
 If the system happens to need more memory resources or space, inactive pages in physical memory are then moved to the swap space therefore freeing up that physical memory for other uses.
 This is rarely required these days as most machines have plenty of real memory available.
 If Swapping is required the system tries to optimise this by making moves in advance of their becoming essential.
 Note that the access time for swap is much slower, even with an SSD, so it is not a complete replacement for the physical memory.
 Swap space can be a dedicated Swap partition (normally recommended), a swap file, or a combination of swap partitions and swap files.
-The hard drive swap space is also used for Hibernating the machine if that feature is implemented
+The swap space is also used for Hibernating the machine if that feature is implemented (Not Recommended with an SSD as it will wear them out)

-It is normally suggested that the swap partition size is the same as the physical memory, it needs to be if you ever intend to Hibernate (Suspend to disk by copying the entire memory to a file before shutting down completely).
+It normally used to be suggested that the swap partition size is the same as the physical memory, it needs to be if you ever intend to Hibernate (Suspend to disk by copying the entire memory to a file before shutting down completely).
 It is easy to see how much swap space is being used by using the System Monitor program or by using one of the system monitoring applets.
 With machines with plenty of memory like my Defiant and Helios which both have 8 Gbytes you will rarely see even a few percent of use if the system is set up correctly which brings us to swappiness.

 There is a parameter called Swappiness which controls the tendency of the kernel to move processes out of physical memory and on a swap disk.
 See Performance tuning with ''swappiness'' As even SSD disks are much slower than RAM, this can lead to slower response times for system and applications if processes are too aggressively moved out of memory and also causes wear on solid state disks.

-Reducing the default value of swappiness will improve overall performance for a typical Ubuntu desktop installation.
+Reducing the default value of swappiness will improve overall performance for a typical desktop installation.
 There is a consensus that a value of swappiness=10 is recommended for a desktop and 60 for a server with a hard disk.
 I have been using a swappiness of 10 on my two MSI U100 Wind computers for many years - they used to have 1 Gbyte of RAM and swap was frequently used.
 In the case of the Defiant I have 8 Gbytes of memory and Swap is much less likely to be used.
 The consensus view is that optimum value for swappiness is 1 or even 0 in these circumstances.
-I have set 1 at present on both the Defiant and the Helios with an SSD to speed them up and minimise disk wear..
+I have set 1 at present on both the Defiant and the Helios with an SSD to speed them up and minimise disk wear.

 To check the swappiness value